"It's trained by non-disabled people": Evaluating How Image Quality Affects Product Captioning with Vision-Language Models: Study 2: Evaluating VLM Caption Accuracy for Product Understanding

-Given our aim to understand how accurately VLMs identify products, we then identified images that appeared to contain products by manually reviewing all images.
+To assess how accurately VLMs identify products, we manually reviewed all images and identified those that appeared to contain products.
 Four researchers reviewed all images in each subset.
 They excluded images that did not include products, such as nondescript boxes or pictures of rooms in the home.
 We excluded images of computer screenshots, currency, printed papers, books, CDs, DVDs, clothing, and unpackaged electronic devices.
-These were, on the whole, difficult for annotators to objectively verify, such as identifying an article of clothing or the name of a book based on a page of its text.\footnote{While these are real-world cases where objects are ambiguous and valuable to identify, we require images with clear, correct, and assessable annotations to understand how VLMs fail (our focus), where more ambiguous or hard to verify examples could create a confound in our analysis.} We also excluded any images where more than one product is pictured.
-For the high-quality images specifically, we also eliminated any product images with even mild distortions (e.g., camera blur; lens flares) to ensure the subset was completely free from image quality issues.
+These were, on the whole, difficult for annotators to verify objectively, such as identifying an article of clothing or the name of a book from a page of its text.\footnote{While these are real-world cases where objects are ambiguous and valuable to identify, we require images with clear, correct, and assessable annotations to understand how VLMs fail (our focus), where more ambiguous or hard to verify examples could create a confound in our analysis.} We also excluded any images where more than one product is pictured.
+For the high-quality images specifically, we also excluded any product images with even mild distortions (e.g., camera blur, lens flares) to ensure the subset was free of image-quality issues.
 This resulted in a high-quality subset of 729 images and a low-quality subset of 1,696 images.